Holidays

 Derived from ‘Holy day’, a day of spiritual significance.

-The devil doesn’t take a break so don’t let your guard down
+The devil doesn’t take a break, so don’t let your guard down

-See also: feasts, refresh, relaxation.
+See also: Christmas, Easter, feasts, Halloween, refresh, relaxation, rest, sabbath, Sunday.